CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 not really possible to have an equal number of female and male subjects since they are recruited by advertisement.

 To do so, it was important to document how many participants were assigned to each condition and whether they were male and female.
-That's why <b/>lists were prepared in advance</b> to document participant number, condition, participant's gender, experimenter's name, and further comments to report whether everything went well or whether there were any difficulties.
+That's why **lists were prepared in advance** to document participant number, condition, participant's gender, experimenter's name, and further comments to report whether everything went well or whether there were any difficulties.
 For instance, technical issues  or participant- or experimenter-related issues. <b/> The assignment of participants to the experimental conditions and the documentation of the course of the study is very important.
 Please prepare in advance! </b>